dgiebert/tf-harvester-example/README.md

 ## Usage

 1. Get the Harvester kubeconfig and place it in `harvester.kubeconfig`
+2. Create the server using a target: `terraform apply -target=module.harvester-k3s.harvester_virtualmachine.servers`
-2. Create the server using a target: `terraform apply -target=module.harvester-k3s.harvester_virtualmachine.agents`
+2. Create the agents using a target: `terraform apply -target=module.harvester-k3s.harvester_virtualmachine.agents`
 3. Create the Cluster with `terraform apply`

 ```